Barrington Stage Company announces summer season, including four indoor productions

 PITTSFIELD — This summer, Barrington Stage Company is moving theater back indoors.

-The Boyd-Quinson Stage opens June 18 with Joseph Dougherty’s “Chester Bailey” starring Reed Birney and his son, Ephraim Birney, as, respectively, a doctor in a Long Island hospital at the end of World War II and his patient, a young man recovering from a crippling assault who denies that what’s happened to him has actually happened.
+The Boyd-Quinson Stage opens June 18 with Joseph Dougherty’s “Chester Bailey,” starring Reed Birney and his son, Ephraim Birney, as, respectively, a doctor in a Long Island hospital at the end of World War II and his patient, a young man recovering from a crippling assault who denies that what has happened to him has actually happened.

 “Chester Bailey,” which runs through July 3, will be followed by Mark St. Germain’s “Eleanor” (July 16-Aug.
 1), a one-character play starring Harriet Harris as Eleanor Roosevelt; “Sister Sorry” (Aug.
 12-29), a new two-character play by New Yorker writer Alec Wilkinson based on his 1993 New Yorker article about a conceptual artist who encouraged callers to confess their crimes on his answering machine; and “A Crossing” (Sept.
 23-Oct.
 17), a world premiere musical created in association with Calpulli Mexican Dance Company, directed and choreographed by Joshua Bergasse and co-conceived by Bergasse and playwright Mark St. Germain.

-BSC’s season begins outdoors June 10 with “Who Could Ask for Anything More?
+BSC’s season begins outdoors June 10, with “Who Could Ask for Anything More?
 The Songs of George Gershwin,” conceived by BSC Artistic Director Julianne Boyd, who also directs, and Darren R. Cohen.
 The Gershwin show runs through July 3.
 It will be followed July 9-24 by a show to be announced, and July 30-Aug.
-22 by the world premiere of “Boca” by Jessica Provenz, an evening of short comedies about the senior lifestyle in Boca Raton.
+22 by the world premiere of “Boca” by Jessica Provenz, an evening of short comedies about the senior lifestyle in Boca Raton, Fla.

 In addition to the productions, BSC has planned several special events, most notable a concert performance June 28 in the outdoor tent by Tony Award nominee Elizabeth Stanley (“Jagged Little Pill”).